ayw2026/ayw2026.github.io/_pages/info.md

 Participants who will be awarded an accommodation grant will receive a notification by December 23, 2025, with all the instructions to follow to confirm the grant.

 If you have further questions, you can send an email to `airoyoungworkshop2026@gmail.com` and `airo.young.researchers@gmail.com`.

+---

+## Upcoming volume in the [AIRO Springer Series](https://link.springer.com/series/15947)”

+Besides abstracts, young researchers will have the opportunity to submit a short paper as a book chapter of a future volume in this series.
+Provisional deadline submission: February 14, 2026.
+More details will be available soon.” (così se non riusciamo ad aprire la piattaforma in tempo per lunedì 3 siamo a posto)

+---

+## Awards

+This year, two awards will be given during the workshop:

+- **Optit Best Presentation Award** – you can indicate your interest in participating on the abstract submission form.
+Prize: €500.
+- **Cargoful Best Paper Award** – participation is automatic and limited to authors submitting a paper to the Springer volume.
+Prize: €300.

+More details will be available soon.